philmikejones/datavis3d/README.md

 # datavis3d

+## About
 3D data visualisation task at the UK Data Service Open Data Hackathon, 24th September 2016

+## Instructions
+1. Fork, clone, or download the repository.
+2. Run the scripts in `data-raw/` in order using R

+## Data and boundary sources

 * Shapefiles obtained from [UKDS boundary data easy download service](census.ukdataservice.ac.uk/easydownload)
 * House prices obtained from